-In this article, we’re going to give you an overview of Curtin University and the medicine courses it offers which require UCAT for admission.
+In this article, we’re going to give you an overview of Curtin University and the medical courses it offers that require UCAT for admission.

 An Overview of Curtin University